-1 . reriod.
+1 Period.
 The proposed rider also includes a component to recover the costs 2 expected to be incurred for the Billing Period.
 3 Q. PLEASE DESCRIBE THE METHODOLOGY DUKE ENERGY 4 PROGRESS USED TO CALCULATE THE INCREMENTAL COSTS OF 5 COMPLIANCE WITH THE REPS REQUIREMENTS.
-6 A. Company witness Jennings describes the costs Duke Energy Progress incurred 7 during the Test Period and the costs it projects to incur during the Billing Period 8 to comply with its REPS requirements.
+6 A. Company witness Presson describes the costs Duke Energy Progress incurred 7 during the Test Period and the costs it projects to incur during the Billing Period 8 to comply with its REPS requirements.
 North Carolina General Statute § 62- 9 133.8(h)(1) provides that "incremental costs" means "all reasonable and 10 prudent costs incurred by an electric power supplier" to comply with the REPS 11 requirements "that are in excess of the electric power supplier's avoided costs 12 other than those costs recovered pursuant to G.S. § 62-133.9."
 13 For purchased power agreements with renewable energy facilities, Duke 14 Energy Progress subtracted its avoided cost, as determined pursuant to Rule R8- 15 67(a)(2), from the total cost associated with each renewable energy purchase to 16 arrive at the incremental cost related to the renewable energy purchase during 17 the period in question.
 For biogas purchases used to produce renewable energy 18 at the Company's generating stations, the incremental costs incurred for the 19 Test Period and estimated for the Billing Period are calculated by subtracting 20 the applicable avoided costs (as determined pursuant to Rule R8-67(a)(2)) from 21 the total biogas costs associated with the MWhs generated.
 22 Consistent with Rule R8-67(e)(2), which provides that the cost of an 23 unbundled renewable energy certificate ("REC") "is an incremental cost and has no avoided cost component," the total costs for REC purchases incurred during the Test Period, and forecast for the Billing Period, are included as incremental costs.

-As described in detail by Company witness Jennings in her direct testimony filed in this docket, the REPS EMF and Billing Period components of the proposed REPS rider also include compliance-related incremental administration costs, labor costs, and costs related to research incurred during the EMF Period and estimated for the Billing Period, respectively.
-As further detailed in witness Jennings' testimony, amounts equal to the annual amortizations of Solar Rebate Program costs incurred pursuant to G.S. § 62-155(f) applicable to the Test Period and the Billing Period are included for recovery in the proposed REPS rider.
+As described in detail by Company witness Presson in her direct testimony and Exhibit No. 3 filed in this docket, the REPS EMF and Billing Period components of the proposed REPS rider also include compliance-related labor and non-labor incremental administration costs and research costs, incurred during the EMF Period and estimated for the Billing Period, respectively.
+As further detailed in witness Presson's testimony, amounts equal to an annual amortization of Solar Rebate Program costs incurred and expected to be incurred pursuant to G.S. § 62-155(f), as well as an annual amortization of costs expected to be incurred for the Solar + Storage residential pilot program, applicable to the Test Period and the Billing Period are included for recovery in the proposed REPS rider.